 The Company's Board of Directors is presently comprised of seven members, who are divided into three classes, designated as Class I, Class II and Class III.
 One class of directors is elected by the stockholders at each annual meeting to serve for a three-year term from the time of their election until the third annual meeting of stockholders following their election and until the successor is duly elected and qualified or, if earlier, until the director's death, resignation, retirement, disqualification or removal.
-Class I directors consist of Betsy Atkins and Dirk Hoke; Class II directors consist of Tal Payne and Marcel Gani; and Class III directors consist of Nadav Zafrir, Zvi Lando and Avery More.
+Class I directors consist of Nadav Zafrir, Zvi Lando and Avery More.